USCCN Conference 2026 – From Preservation to Innovation: Connecting Microbial Collections to Advance Science

 Moderator: Andrew Newman, Ginkgo Bioworks

-9:50 AM Automated storage and databases – Ryan McCann, Ginkgo Bioworks
+9:50 AM From Slants to Self-Driving Freezers: Scaling Culture Collections with Automated Storage and Data Management – Ryan McCann, Ginkgo Bioworks

-10:30 AM AI & data – Maciej Wiatrak, University of Cambridge
+10:30 AM Learning the Language of Bacterial Genomes with Genomic Language Models – Maciej Wiatrak, University of Cambridge

 10:50 AM ☕ Coffee Break & Networking